leezer94/keonhee-blog/src/content/blog/browser/minimize-reflow-repaint.md

 In the previous post, I talked about how reflow and repaint work in the browser.

-Since, It causes re-render we know now it is a expensive job for browser to do.
+Since It causes re-render, We know now it is a expensive job for browser to do.

-then how we avoid or minimize this expensive job ?
+Then, how we avoid or minimize this expensive job ?

 ## Minimize reflow and repaint